-- You can purchase Powerwall from $3,499 plus installation, whereas outside of the Tesla Energy Plan, Powerwall typically costs $5,700 plus installation in South Australia.
+- You can purchase Powerwall from $5,699 plus installation.
+Outside of the Tesla Energy Plan, Powerwall typically costs $7,700 plus installation in South Australia.

 - The Tesla Energy Plan empowers you to save more with ongoing bill savings:

-- Any excess energy you need to import from the grid as a top-up will be charged at the lowest generally available usage rate in the market (with a saving of 35% from the reference price and as at August 2019).
+- Any energy you import from the grid will be charged at the lowest generally available usage rate in the market (with a saving of 32% from the reference price and as at August 2019).

-- You receive a competitive fixed rate feed in tariff of $0.10/ kWh for your solar exports.
+- You receive a competitive fixed rate feed in tariff of $0.10/kWh for your solar and battery exports.

-- By joining Tesla’s SA VPP community you will be playing a key part in accelerating the transition to a sustainable energy future.
+- By joining Tesla’s SA VPP community, you will be playing a key part in supporting the network, and accelerating the world’s transition to a sustainable energy future.

 How can you not charge a daily supply charge?